ipfs/specs/http-gateways/IPLD_GATEWAY.md

 ### `PATCH /ipld/{cid}[/{segments}][?{params}]`

-This endpoint enables you to apply a [patch set](https://ipld.io/specs/patch/) to existing IPLD data.
+This endpoint enables you to apply an [IPLD Patch](https://ipld.io/specs/patch/) to existing IPLD data.

 <!--
 TODO: Talk about content encoding